 Matt is obsessed with the craft and delivery of easy to use, accessible and performant digital services and products at scale.
 Open source software, web standards and human-centred design are the foundations of this approach.

 In his spare time, you’ll find him geeking out on food, music and movies.

-Through her work, she noticed a lack of digital innovation was preventing services from providing better assistance to her clients.
-Working for Code for Australia, she’s excited to be part of an organisation helping to break down the barriers of tech for those outside the industry.
+In her work, Cass noticed a lack of digital innovation was preventing her clients from receiving better services.
+Working for Code for Australia, she’s excited to be part of an organisation helping to change this.

 Our Founding Team continue to coach and advise Base Team and the wider community.
 Our Founders also serve as our Board of Directors.